 Or perhaps your ambition is to become an organisation that is more responsive and agile in this fast paced world, while maintaining a stress-free environment for your people.

 Regardless of your organisational ambitions, you first need to know what is present in your organisation.
 And to understand where both the organisation and its people are, what is naturally next for them, and why.
 So how do you discover what steps to take first?

 New strategies and ways of seeing

 The reality of our world is that what is there is more complex than it has ever been.
 The conditions we live in are faster-paced, generating more ambiguity and uncertainty than we have ever known.
 Our adaptation to this reality calls strongly for new strategies and new ways of seeing.
-That is why we are running a one day workshop – Making Teal Real: how to reinvent organisations – on the 24th April in London.
-The format is an experiential and lightly theoretical exploration of organisational change and possibility, specifically designed as a kind of map-maker to help participants gain a sense of the journey an organisation is on, revealing its hills, rivers and bridges.
+That is why we ran a one day workshop – Making Teal Real: how to reinvent organisations – in London.
+The format was an experiential and lightly theoretical exploration of organisational change and possibility, specifically designed as a kind of map-maker to help participants gain a sense of the journey an organisation is on, revealing its hills, rivers and bridges.

 We had a great response after running this workshop last year; we learned a lot from the feedback and are excited to deliver an even better format this year.
 The Making Teal Real: how to reinvent organisations workshop lives in the space between the ideal and the concrete, introducing you to the dynamics of the developmental journey in ways that open your mind and senses to new ways of working with whatever is there.

 Jon Freeman is an Associate of Future Considerations and specializes in systemic organisational redesign in support of conscious, values-led and purpose driven culture change.
 He is also a Spiral Dynamics trainer and practitioner, and author of “Reinventing Capitalism”: How we broke money and how we fix it, from inside and out.